 - Listen and Sleep: There is nothing wrong with a little (white) noise.

 #17 Check baby’s arms and legs!

 Sometimes baby’s legs or arms get trapped beneath them.
 Having a limb fall asleep can be painful, especially to a baby.
 Baby’s need to be repositioned while they sleep to keep up their flow of circulation.
-NOTE: Newborns – One Year should not sleep on stomach or side!
+NOTE: Newborns – One Year should not sleep on the stomach or side!

 - Read: Blood Circulation in Fetus and Newborn